googlefonts/how-to-hint-variable-fonts/README.md

 **Step 5: Adding the Res command**

 The Res addition to the command ResAnchor, for example, stands for Rendering Environment Specific, and ensures that the appropriate rounding happens, for the various rendering environments.
-This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments._The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_
+This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments. _The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_

-Switch to the VTTtalk window** (`ctlr 5`).
+Switch to the VTTtalk window** (`ctrl + 5`).
 Type Res before the YAnchor commands.
-Compile VTT Talk, (`ctrl r`) and save (`ctrl + s`).
+Compile VTT Talk, (`ctrl + r`) and save (`ctrl + s`).

 The ‘Res’ _(Resolution Environment Specific)_ command is not supported when using the Graphical Hinting tools.
 This additional code can be added manually, in the VTTtalk window.